drbarzaga/React-Toolkit/README.md

 </div>

 <div align="left" style="font-family: Roboto, sans-serif; font-size: 16px; line-height: 1.6;">
-A curated list of essential libraries and tools for React developers.
-From UI components and styling frameworks to state management, form handling, animations, testing, and utilities, this collection serves as a comprehensive toolkit to streamline and enhance your React projects.
-Ideal for developers looking to build robust 🚀.
+A curated list of essential libraries and tools for frontend developers.
+From UI components and styling frameworks to state management, form handling, animations, testing, and utilities, this collection serves as a comprehensive toolkit to streamline and enhance your web development projects.
+Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 </div>

 ## Table of Contents